 And did you know that chickens are not meant to be vegetarian, no matter what your premium carton of organic/grain-fed/cage-free eggs tells you?
 Chickens are omnivores by nature and their healthiest diets include meats, such as mealworms, beetles, grasshoppers, grubs, and whatever creepy-crawly they can pull out of the ground.
 I’ve even heard of chickens (those ballsy ones out in the boonies) attacking small rodents and snakes!

-When you have all of these sources incorporated into a hen’s healthy diet, the nutrients they consume are passed on to their eggs and concentrated in their yolks.
+When you have all of these sources incorporated into a hen’s healthful diet, the nutrients they consume are passed on to their eggs and concentrated in their yolks.
 According to Mother Earth News, which conducted its own egg analysis, and a more recent Pennsylvania State University study, pastured eggs contain higher levels of vitamins A, D and E; more beta-carotene; and more omega-3s.

 All this means is that a pastured egg is better for you.
 And that’s one of the reasons we raise chickens, right?

 So, how do we get those delightful dark orange yolks from our backyard chickens?

 Let your ladies roam a pasture (or a garden — especially if you’re digging over new beds — or even just a new patch of dirt in their chicken tractor) for an orange-boosting bug buffet.

 Give them plenty of fresh greens to increase the lutein in their yolks.
 The darker the green the better, so I often fix them a feast of edible amaranth (one of my favorite summer greens), kale, collards, broccoli leaves, or whatever I happen to have growing in my garden.
 If it’s the middle of winter and your garden greens are lacking, you can feed them alfalfa.